benstigsen/benstigsen/README.md

-### Hello!
+# Hello!

-My name is Benjamin, I'm a 21-year old who has an interest in programming.
+My name is Benjamin, I'm a 23 year-old who has an interest in programming.

 I love to learn and create!
 My current focus is to create small, lightweight and efficient software and tools.